Kelsey-Hunt/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+.map: applies a set of rules to the dataset and returns a new array.
+You could use .map to double elements, reformat objects, or convert strings in an array (really anything that you might want to apply to all elements).

+.reduce: simplifies an array down to a single and returns a new array. .reduce could be used to get the sum of all values in an array or sum particular values in an object array .

+.filter: goes through all items in an array and returns only the values we want in a new array.
+This is achieved by putting each item through a 'truth test' based on your criteria and only returning the elements that pass. .filter is useful for making a subset of a larger group of data.
+For example, it could be used to remove duplicate values, return values over a given threshold, or return elements that contain a specific string.

 2. Explain the difference between a callback and a higher order function.

+A callback function is passed into another function as a parameter, while a higher order function takes in another function as a parameter.
+A higher order function takes in and uses a callback function.

 3. Explain what a closure is.

+A closure describes a function that references variables or other functions outside its scope as well as the variables or functions referenced.
+A closure gives you access to an outer function's scope from an inner function.

 4. Describe the four principles of the 'this' keyword.

+Window/Global binding: when 'this' does not have a particular context, it grabs things from the global context Implicit binding: uses dot syntax to tell 'this' keyword to search within the object referenced to the left of the 'dot' for context.
+(It is implied that if you're using a method on an object, that's the object 'this' should apply to).
+Explicit binding: context for 'this' is not provided within the object, but a call or apply method is used to connect it with the desired object
+New binding: 'this' binds to each new object created using a constructor function.

 5. Why do we need super() in an extended class?

+super() tells a constructor function to use the same attributes as the parent constructor function referenced using 'extends'.
+It replaces the use of Object.create() to create inheritance.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.